-The Purdue University Virginia Kelly Karnes Archives and Special Collections Research Center welcomes all researchers interested in our collections.
+The Virginia Kelly Karnes Archives and Special Collections Research Center, home of Purdue University Archives and Special Collections, welcomes all researchers interested in our collections.
 Our mission is to support the discovery, learning, and engagement goals of Purdue University by identifying, collecting, preserving, and making available for research records and papers of enduring value created or received by the University and its employees.

 Collection Development Policy

-The Virginia Kelly Karnes Archives and Special Collections Research Center of the Purdue University Libraries collects, preserves, and makes available to University students, faculty, staff, researchers and the public rare or unique materials in a wide variety of formats.
+Purdue University Archives and Special Collections collects, preserves, and makes available to University students, faculty, staff, researchers and the public rare or unique materials in a wide variety of formats.
 Archivists select content for the Archives and Special Collections based on the following criteria:

 - Materials relate to the history, administration, or culture of Purdue University

 - Materials relate to the history of Indiana

 - Materials relate to a subject area of distinction for Purdue University as the land grant university for the state of Indiana (i.e. agriculture, aeronautics and astronautics, engineering, science, technology, business)

 - Materials are rare or unique and support the research and teaching needs of the University